By-Products of a Lifestyle Obsession

 The things you own end up owning you.

-ā€” Tyler Durden.
+— Tyler Durden.
 Fight Cub.

-One thing I couldn’t believe packing up SG was the sheer amount of things I’d managed to accumulate in a short two years in the new house ā€” even after throwing away about half of everything I owned when I moved-in.
-It was strange, how weirdly anxious moving out felt deciding on holding and getting rid of stuff.
+It was also strange how weirdly anxious moving out felt, deciding on holding and getting rid of stuff.
 It was trickier than (expensively) storing it.
-Loss aversion kicked in hard, and I found myself one night sitting going round in mental circles trying to figure out what should stay and what should go.
-For many things, I really didn’t care about them but was somehow worried about discarding for the fact I might need them in some unforeseen future.
+Loss aversion kicked in hard and I found myself one night sitting going round in mental circles trying to figure out what should stay versus what should be tossed.
+For many things, I really didn’t care about, them but was somehow worried about discarding them that I might need them in some unforeseen future.
+And I’d have to say I am a person who cares a lot less about stuff than most (perhaps, that is the issue: I have fewer things than most people?).

 So, how did this happen?
 And how did I re-accumulate so quickly?
 I figure there were a couple of things which contributed to it.
 Hopefully I’ll learn a bit from this experience to avoid it more nexxt time.
 But these were the things I noticed when I analyzed it.